tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/直播转封装及转码_intl_en.md

 ## Top Speed Codec Transcoding

-Based on years of experience in audio/video encoding, intelligent scenario recognition, dynamic encoding, and three-level (CTU/line/frame) precise bitrate control model among other technologies, Tencent Video Cloud provides higher-definition streaming services at lower bitrates (30% less on average) for live streaming, on-demand content, etc.
+Based on years of experience in audio/video encoding, intelligent scenario recognition, dynamic encoding, the three-level (CTU/line/frame) precise bitrate control model, and other technologies, the Top Speed Codec (TSC) transcoding feature provides higher-definition streaming at lower bitrates (30% less on average) for live streaming and video on-demand.

 ### Use cases